Table of Contents

 9.2.1. gut.org gemeinnützige AG provides the platform betterplace.org for potential beneficiaries to present projects, which can then be found by potential sponsors. gut.org gemeinnützige AG is a tax-approved sponsorship body and recipient of donations made by sponsors through the platform.

-9.2.2. betterplace.org reviews the projects before their publication to assess the social purpose of their intended implementation. betterplace.org also requires the submission of a valid exemption notice to ensure that the project-supporting organization is recognized as non-profit under currently applicable German tax law.
-Furthermore, betterplace.org reserves the right to ask the organization to prove the proper use of the funds at any time.
+9.2.2. betterplace.org reviews the projects before their publication to assess the social purpose of their intended implementation. betterplace.org also requires the submission of a valid notice of tax exemption, a current annex to the corporation tax notice confirming the tax relief or a current notification as per Section 60a of the German Fiscal Code (AO) to ensure that the project-supporting organization is recognized as non-profit under currently applicable German tax law.

 9.2.3. betterplace.org recommends that users should only support a donation recipient if the sponsor knows the organization or project manager or if the donation recipient has been recommended by a trustworthy person and they deem it to be suitable on the basis of the descriptions.
 Each sponsor is personally responsible for obtaining all the information which they may need to indicate a desired donation recipient.